UnderstandLingBV/Tuktu/documentation/processors/json/tuktu.processors.json.ConvertFromJson.json.md

 ### tuktu.processors.json.ConvertFromJson
-Takes a JSON field and converts it into something usable
+Takes a JSON field and converts it into something usable.

   * **id** *(type: string)* `[Required]`